PangkajRoy/role_permissions/README.md

 Download this project and place it your required folder.
 # Step -2:
  Run the following command
- php artisan migrate
+ $php artisan migrate
- php artisan db:seed
+ $php artisan db:seed

 ## Learning Laravel